JanPanjan/ANS/notes/practical-notebook.md

 ![[Pasted image 20250426172831.png]]

-We can see that the polyA tail situation hasn't improved.
-This is why we need to add some flags to our `fastp` program, so it can do a better job at filtering low quality reads.
+We see that the polyA tail situation hasn't improved.
+This is why we  add some flags to our `fastp` program, so it can do a better job at filtering low quality reads.

 ## Trim polyX tails

-We can try with `--trim_poly_x`, which should (according to the documentation) trim the tails of our reads, where `x` represents any base.
+Try with `--trim_poly_x`, which should (according to the documentation) trim the tails of our reads, where `x` represents any base.

 ```bash
 fastp